Bridport Arts Newsletter

 Christopher Pike

-Chris has lived in West Dorset for about twenty years.
-He works in intellectual property law, craniosacral therapy and is a small holder with an interest in growing and conservation.
+Chris has lived in West Dorset for over twenty years.
+He works in intellectual property law, craniosacral therapy and has an interest in growing and conservation.

-He is the Chair of Bridport Film Society, which brings world cinema to the BACscreen, and is also on the team, which produces Bridports From Page to Screen film festival, the UKs only festival of screen adaptation.
+He has recently retired as Chair of Bridport Film Society, and remains on the team that produces Bridport’s From Page to Screen film festival, the UK’s only festival of screen adaptation.

-Chris loves the vital, free-spirited and entrepreneurial culture of Bridport and aspires to see the Arts Centre return to the community heart of our vibrant arts and cultural scene.
+Chris loves the vital, free-spirited and entrepreneurial culture of Bridport and West Dorset and aspires to see the Arts Centre at the community heart of our vibrant arts and cultural scene.

 Rowan Prescott Hedley